nrfconnect/sdk-nrf-bm/samples/subsys/fs/bm_zms/README.rst

    :local:
    :depth: 2

-The BM_ZMS sample demonstrates how to use the Bare Metal ZMS (Zephyr Memory Storage) library to manage key-value pairs, counters, and long arrays in a storage system.
+The BM_ZMS sample demonstrates how to use the Bare Metal ZMS (Zephyr Memory Storage) subsystem to manage key-value pairs, counters, and long arrays in a storage system.
 It shows how to add, read, and delete items in the storage.

 Refer to the `Kconfig fragments`_ section for more information on configuration.